pinguluk/jeep-sqlite-browser/README.md

 ## License

-This project is licensed under a Custom Attribution + NonCommercial license.
+This project is licensed under a Custom Attribution + NonCommercial + Substantial-Changes-Only Redistribution License.
 See [LICENSE](LICENSE) for details.

 **Key points:**